sbashar/docker/README.md

 # docker
-A repository to for learning docker
+A repository for learning docker